pranav98711/Fuel-Efficiency-R-Language-Visualization/README.md

 ## 🔋 Bonus: Going Electric Saves 💸

-Here's a static plot I added that shows how much you can save by going electric.
-It’s based on average estimated 5-year savings from the EPA data:
+This chart shows how much money you can save over 5 years by driving an electric car instead of a gas-powered one.

+Each bar represents a car brand, and the length of the bar shows the average savings (in USD) for that brand’s electric vehicles — based on EPA data.

 ![2019_42_BigCars_Savings](https://github.com/user-attachments/assets/f677cfa5-0bdf-476c-8066-023bb1eb9f78)

+What You’re Seeing:

+- Brands like Scion, Volkswagen, and Fiat offer some of the highest average savings — over $4,000!
+- On the other end, MINI and GMC electric models show smaller savings.
+- The little car icons mark the end of each brand’s savings bar, adding a playful touch.
+- The data is from the EPA, and savings are estimated over a 5-year period, comparing each electric car to the average gas car.

 ## 📝 Notes